 WAC 392-172A-01030 Assistive technology service.
-Assistive technology service means any service that directly assists a student alicible for specific service.
+Assistive technology service means any service.
 Assistive technology service means any service that directly assists a student eligible for special education in the selection, acquisition, or use of an assistive technology device.
 The term includes: